mjgasior/numpuk3/README.md

 - `electron` - as many devs were [mistaking](https://www.electronjs.org/blog/npm-install-electron "Electron blog") `electron` for `electron-prebuilt`, the Electron team has joined them together (Electron is a JavaScript runtime that bundles Node.js and Chromium and this module helps you easily install the `electron` command for use on the command line without having to compile anything)
 - `electron-is-dev` - this library helps to select proper address while loading the page to the window and turning on the developer tools while in development mode
-- `foreman` - it is used to run two processes in the same time - the React Webpack server and Electron
+- `foreman` - it is used to run two processes in the same time - the React Webpack server and Electron (defined in Procfile)

 ## Packages - React: